Crystal Gayle: Personal life

 Gayle and her siblings claim Cherokee ancestry on their maternal and paternal lines.
-In October 2001, she was inducted into the Native American Music Awards Hall of Fame in honor of her Cherokee linkage.
+In October 2001, she was inducted into the Native American Music Awards Hall of Fame in honor of her self-identified Cherokee linkage.

 Gayle has remained close to her seven siblings since childhood.
 Before signing a recording contract, she toured alongside her brother, Jay Lee Webb, in his band.
 Included on her 2019 studio album is a cover of Webb's song "You Never Were Mine".
 In an interview with Rolling Stone, Gayle wished she had "done it a long time ago" because they spent a lot of time touring together.
 Additionally, older sister Peggy Sue, has been an active member of Gayle's road show for several years.
 Peggy Sue performs background vocals on Gayle's show and does her own solo material too.

 Gayle also remained close to her oldest sister Loretta Lynn.
 Music writers and journalists have claimed the pair had "sibling rivalry".
 In an interview with People, Lynn explained that such a rivalry did not exist: "People try to make it like we compete, but that's all in their minds...We fight a little bit, but that's just sisters.
 And we never fight over the music business."
 In a 2017 interview Gayle commented, "Of course, we're sisters.
 We can bicker... but we really didn't have a problem.
 You know, I look up to my sister...We both have flaws in different ways, but we're not gonna tell what they are, you know?
 But, I mean, we love each other."

 Gayle has been married to husband Bill Gatzimos since 1971.
 The couple first dated in high school and while Gayle was signed to United Artists Records, Gatzimos attended law school at Vanderbilt University.
 Following law school, Gatzimos became Gayle's manager and has since been president of the couple's company, Gayle Enterprises.
 According to Gayle, their marriage has been successful because the couple pursues their "own interests" and lets each other "breathe".
 The couple have two children: a daughter, Catherine (born 1983) and a son, Christos (born 1986).
 Gayle's son is now a record producer and co-produced her 2019 album.

 When Gayle's first child was born, she continued working frequently.
 In 2003 she said, "When I was onstage, I remember coming off stage and breast-feeding and then doing another show."
 When the couple had their second child, Gayle stayed home with the children.
 She also has two grandchildren named Elijah and Björn.
 Gayle spoke of her appreciation for grandchildren in a 2011 interview, "Holidays are so amazing with Elijah.
 We make cookies, which is great because I never really got much of a chance to do this with my own children.
 There's a pull when I go on the road when I'm not around him, and I want to be.
 He's just a bright spot that you want to see all the time.
 He loves life."